 - We need to understand the book in its historical context.
 Revelation was probably written 90-95 AD during the reign of the Roman emperor Domitian.
 The purpose of the letter was to provide comfort, strength, and hope to those who faced the threat of death if they did not worship the emperor.
 If the book were describing events thousands of years in the future, it would not provide comfort to those in John’s day.
 We must first decipher what John’s message meant to its original readers.

 - It helps to get a sense of the dramatic structure of the book, which records four overlapping visions.
 These visions should not be read as a sequence of future events, but rather they describe the same themes in different ways.
-Look for parallels from one vision to another.
+Look for parallel ideas from one vision to another.

 The following notes give an overview of the book and not a verse-by-verse interpretation.

 Notes on the First Vision (ch 1-3)

-- Revelation begins with a series of letters from the risen Jesus to seven churches in Asia Minor (modern Turkey).
+- Revelation begins with a series of letters from the risen Christ to seven churches in Asia Minor (modern Turkey).